alphagov/paas-developer-docs/docs/getting_started/quick_setup_guide.md

     cf login -a api.cloud.service.gov.uk -u USERNAME
     ```

     Your `USERNAME` is your email address your account was created with.

-You will then be prompted to enter your password, which
+    You will then be prompted to enter your password, which should have been sent to you by email (subject "Welcome to the Government PaaS").

-Once logged in you can see the available commands by running ```cf```.
+Once logged in, you can see the available commands by running ```cf```.

+For security, you should change your password using ``cf passwd``.

 ## Organisations and spaces